HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 COMMUNITY SPEED ENFORCEMENT PROJECT

-2. NAME OF APPLICANT AGENCY 4.
-PROJECT PERIOD
+2. NAME OF APPLICANT AGENCY

-CITY OF PETALUMA POLICE DEPARTMENT Month-Day - Yeaz
+CITY OF PETALUMA POLICE DEPARTMENT

-PETALUMA,POLICE DEPARTMENT'TRAFFIC UNIT To: Sept.
+PETALUMA.POLICE DEPARTMENT TRAI+FIC UNIT To: Sept.
 30, 2003

-speed related fatal;and injury collisions.
-This project will provide. equipment to enhance the traffic safety efforts
+speed related fatal and injury collisions.
+This project will provide equipment to enhance the traffic safety efforts

-Radar Trailer (SMART) and electronic messaage board to supplement. education efforts by raising public
+Radar Trailer (SMART) and electronic messaage board to supplement education efforts by raising public

-awareness about speed' related collisions and enforcement The agency will also purchase four moving .and
+awareness about speed related collisions and enforcement The agency will also purchase four moving and

-stationary radar units to deployin a new traffic enforcement patrol vehicle and three existingtraffic motorcycles
+stationary radar units to deploy in a new traffic enforcement patrol vehicle and three existing traffic motorcycles

 with state of the art moving radar technology.
-The intent of the program''is to decrease the number of speed
+The intent of the program "is to decrease the number of speed

 Plated fatal and injury collisions.

-6. FEDERAL FUNDS ALLOCATED UNDER THIS AGREEMENT SHALL NOT EXCEED: ~ 37,~~0'~~
+6. FEDERAL FUNDS ALLOCATED UNDER THIS AGREEMENT SHALL Not EXCEED: $ 37,000.00

 7. APPROVAL SIGNATURES